History, tourist information, and nearby accommodation

 Do take the time to visit the Red Lion pub, a traditional country inn.

-Four miles away is Bolingbroke Castle, birthplace of Henry IV, while the Elizabethan ruins of Tattershall Castle are only 6 miles distant.
+Four miles away is Bolingbroke Castle, the birthplace of Henry IV, while the Elizabethan ruins of Tattershall Castle are only 6 miles distant.

 Address: Revesby, Lincolnshire, England